I once wrote a Co-Mingling Chant that expresses much of my theology poetically. Here are the lyrics:

-Written as my final project for Arts & Aesthetics, this chant was inspired by lots of great chanting in a paganism class with Margot Adler; by process theology (dynamic, interrelated, all-natural reality); by love of nature and the grief and urgency that come from awareness of our present path of destruction; and by mystic perception, as captured in these words of William James:
+Written as my final project for a seminary Arts & Aesthetics course, this chant was inspired by lots of great chanting in a paganism class with Margot Adler; by process theology (dynamic, interrelated, all-natural reality); by love of nature and the grief and urgency that come from awareness of our present path of destruction; and by mystic perception, as captured in these words of William James:

 “Our lives are like islands in the sea, or like trees in the forest, which co-mingle their roots in the darkness underground.
 Just so, there is a continuum of cosmic consciousness, against which our individuality builds but accidental fences, and into which our several minds plunge as into a mother sea or reservoir.”